Results of a chimney fire

 Each year the first winter use of fireplaces and forced air heaters result in a response by the Fire Department.
 We hope the following tips will help you enjoy your fireplace, but also make you aware of the hazards.
 Arrange for an annual checkup and cleaning for your chimney and forced air heating unit.

-- The November 1 fireplace fire (above) was the result of a metal pipe rusting through in the attic area.
+- This fireplace fire (photo-right) was the result of a metal pipe rusting through in the attic area.
 Creosote can build over time, and can truly be a fire hazard.

 - With modern air-tight home construction, a fire place has difficulty "breathing."
 As a fire burns, it requires a flow of air to sustain the fire, but also to allow the thermal column to take the products of combustion up the chimney.
 Therefore, you must provide an outside source of air to your fireplace.
 A more expensive method is to provide air directly into your fireplace by installing a pipe to the outside.
 A more common way to provide air to the fireplace is to slightly open a window near the fireplace.
 If the fireplace is not given a free flow of air, the fire will not burn well and your house will smell of smoke.